harrshini12/HTML-and-CSS/My Fav Movies website/README.md

 ## Specifications 🤓
-* The website should contain an homepage `index.html`
+* The website contains an homepage `index.html`
-	* It should contain a Title `h1`
+	* It contains a Title `h1`
-	* It should contain some thumbnail images that represent each of the movies you want to showcase.
+	* It contains some thumbnail images that represent each of the movies to showcase.
-	* That thumbnail should link to a html page, where you show the details of the specific movie.
+	* That thumbnail image, link to a html page, where the details of the specific movie is shown.
-	* Style at will with CSS and add feel free to add any other components you feel may add to the users experience.
+	* Styled with CSS.
 * Movie Detail pages
-	* Create an html page for each of your movies.
+	* Created an html page for each of the movies.
-	* They should be similar in style but different in specific content.
+	* They are similar in style but different in specific content.
-	* The page should contain:
+	* The page contains:
 		* Title of the movie
 		* Image with the movie poster
 		* Description (feel free to use lipsum here)